SunnyORCL/Iteam-DR-TF/docs/dataguard/replicating-dataguard.md

 1. Create a DB Security List to allow DB connections and communication with Standby DB's Subnet (take Subnet CIDR from New Variables).
 Assign to Primary DB's Subnet.
 (Step cannot be done in Terraform)

-    Stateless: No       Source: <STANDBY VCN CIDR>      IP Protocol: All Protocols
+    Stateless: No       Source: <STANDBY SUBNET CIDR>      IP Protocol: All Protocols

     Stateless: No       Source : 0.0.0.0/0              IP Protocol: TCP                Destination Port Range: 1521

 2. Download Resource Stack.
 Include availability_domain, core, and database modules.